flagsoft/yellow-developers/content/1-en/4-help/how-to-make-a-wiki.md

 ## Showing a sidebar

-To show a sidebar add the file `sidebar.txt` to your wiki folder.
+To show a sidebar add the file `sidebar.md` to your wiki folder.
 The sidebar will be shown on all pages in the same folder.
 You can decide if you like to have a sidebar or not.
 Here's an example sidebar:

 ```
 ---